 Commentary.
 Use regulations refer to the actual use of land based on its observable characteristics.
 It describes what takes place in physical or observable terms, such as farming, shopping, manufacturing, and vehicular movement.
 An office activity, for example, refers only to the physical activity on the premises, which could apply equally to a law firm, a nonprofit institution, a courthouse, a corporate office, or any other office use.
 Similarly, residential uses in single-family dwellings, multifamily structures, manufactured houses, or any other type of building, would all be classified as residential activity.

-These “use” regulations must be read by referring to Appendix I, Table A: Permitted Uses by District and Section 17-2071: Use Requirements by District and subsections.
+These “use” regulations must be read by referring to Appendix I, Table A: Permitted Uses by District and Section 17-2071: Use Regulations and subsections.

 Use permitted by right.
 A use denoted by the letter “Y” in Appendix I, Table A: Site Requirements by District in any district is a use permitted by right, provided that all other requirements of state law and this Chapter have been met and provided that a development permit has been issued in accordance with Section 17-2090, Administration and Enforcement.